 Birmingham’s Commonwealth Games has elevated the city’s status and acted as a catalyst for both direct and indirect investment across Birmingham and the West Midlands region, with a number of extensive regeneration schemes well underway.
 An estimated £778 million has been dedicated to improving the area and its facilities, with the Games predicted to contribute an extra £750million to the local economy.

-HS2 Birmingham
+HS2 BIRMINGHAM

 Perhaps the most significant regeneration project is High Speed 2 (HS2), a new train line which will connect London, Birmingham, Leeds and Manchester.
 Phase 1 of this new line aims to link Birmingham with London and is already making great progress.
 Not only will this see the Birmingham to London journey time reduced to just 49 minutes, saving an average of 32 minutes of the current traveling time, but it is likely to increase the number of jobs available significantly.
 This makes Birmingham to a viable option for the London workforce who are looking for more affordable living outside the capital.